fspoettel/rollator/README.md

 ### Caveats / TODO
  - Rollator replaces normal spaces with `&nbsp;`-spaces to make the horizontal-mode work.
- - Horizontal text is aligned to the left.
  - TODO: Unit Tests are not written yet.
  - TODO: Link handling on touch devices